Meet the students living on a house boat in London

 Advice for living on a houseboat

-First of all, Jakub says, do your research.
+First of all, Jakub said, do your research.

-When viewing a boat, make sure you know exactly how good/poor its condition is and how much work you'd have to do on it, like fitting central heating or wiring electricity.
+When viewing a boat, make sure you know exactly how good/poor its condition is.
+Also check how much work you'd have to do on it, like fitting central heating or wiring electricity.

 I would say to anyone thinking about living on a boat: do your research first.
 Find out how much it's going to cost and be careful to not buy a boat with an old engine!

 If your houseboat doesn't have the best bathroom situation, ration your use of the toilet and be prepared to cut down on showers.
-Be prepared to run out of water, fuel and basically take your adventures as they come!
+Be prepared to run out of water and fuel and basically take your adventures as they come.

 If you've got a short-stay mooring licence, you'll have to get used to moving around regularly.

 It's a complete change of lifestyle and it's not for everyone.
 Living on a boat is like having a part-time job.
 At the beginning, it was like a full-time job because of the repairs we had to do.

 What about personal space?
-Well, if you do decide you want to move to a boat with a friend or partner, make sure your living habits are compatible, says Jakub.
+If you decide to move to a boat with a friend or partner, make sure your living habits are compatible, said Jakub.

 I was really worried about the personal space thing but actually it's been fine.
 Living on a boat is definitely a make or break of any friendship or relationship!